-The Gouldian finch surveys were carried out during September 2013.
+The Gouldian finch surveys were carried out during September 2014.
 Counting birds at isolated and restricted waterholes during the late dry season is the commonly used method to monitor Gouldian finch populations.
-However, because of the widespread and continuous availability of ground water in the Weaber Plain Development Area, birds are dispersed in the landscape.
+However, because of the widespread and continuous availability of ground water in the Weaber Plain Development Area (through the extensive canals), birds are highly dispersed in the landscape.
 Therefore, standardised transect-plots (Roberts and Schnell 2006) were used to estimate the number and distribution of birds.